PiyoPapa/matlab-openalex-normalize/README.md

 Adds:

 4. **sources.csv**
-    - Uses primary_location.source as the standard source definition
+    - Uses `primary_location.source` as the standard source definition
+    - Some Works legitimately have **no source** in OpenAlex metadata (e.g., certain book-chapters / Crossref-derived records).
+These Works:
+        - are still included in `works.csv`
+        - are counted in QA as `missing primary_location.source`
+        - do not contribute to `sources.csv`
+    - When QA is enabled, missing-source Work IDs are printed to the console/log for reproducibility and downstream inspection

 5. **institutions.csv**
     - Derived from authorships (institution-level analysis)